danielbodnar/awesome-stars/README.md

 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
 - [ramonvc/freegpt-webui](https://github.com/ramonvc/freegpt-webui) - GPT 3.5/4 with a Chat Web UI.
 No API key required.
-- [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+- [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) - An amazing UI for OpenAI's ChatGPT (Website + Windows + MacOS + Linux)
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free
 - [eosphoros-ai/DB-GPT](https://github.com/eosphoros-ai/DB-GPT) - AI Native Data App Development framework with AWEL(Agentic Workflow Expression Language) and Agents